ONOKANA8/SolarPanelsNasa/_posts/2024-05-08-Weather-data-ETL-using-airflow-and-python-scripts.md

 Generally it is easy to install airflow on Linux.

-With my experience I have always encountered some error while installation so i recommand you installation on Linux.
+With my experience I have always encountered some errors during installation so i recommand you setting up on Linux.
 You don’t have Linux ?
 You can create an Linux image with Docker and Launch a container.
-Don’t worry it's easy to learn [Docker](https://depot.dev/blog/docker-build-image) using.
+Don’t worry it's easy to learn [Docker](https://depot.dev/blog/docker-build-image) using and after come back to my file `` Dockerfile ``, you will pretty understand its structure and help you to create yours later and easier.

--	Activate the environment For Unix-based systems
+-	Now activate the environment for Unix-based systems
 ```
 source airflowenv/bin/acitvate
 ```